ibm-js/deliteful/docs/master/RadioButton.md

 <a name="configuration"></a>
 ## Element Configuration

-A RadioButton widget is used in relation with other RadioButton to form a group of exclusive choices.
-A radio button group is defined as a logical group of RadioButton that share the same `name` attribute value.
+A RadioButton widget is used in relation with other RadioButton widgets to form a group of exclusive choices.
+A radio button group is defined as a logical group of RadioButton widgets that share the same `name` attribute value.
 When a form is submitted, only the value of the checked RadioButton is submitted.

 The state of a RadioButton widget (checked or unchecked) is defined by the `checked` property, inherited from the `deliteful/Toggle` class.
 There can be only one RadioButton checked within a radio button group.